faqtor/faqtor/README.md

 ## Example

-You can install and run this example locally (until now it was tested in `Ubuntu 18.04.1` only, I need help in testing for other platforms):
+You can install and run this example locally:

 ```
 git clone https://github.com/faqtor/example faqtor-example